PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

 |GND| Ground Pin |

-## Warnings
+## Feather Differences

-ESP32-S3 PowerFeather has a few differences from standard Feather mainboards.
+While ESP32-S3 PowerFeather is in a Feather format and is largely compatible with that ecosystem, it has has a few differences from the [Feather specification](https://learn.adafruit.com/adafruit-feather/feather-specification).

 ### `EN` Behavior